magnussimonsen/Luna5/src/README-BEST-PRACTICE.md

 - **sidepanel** (not `sidePanel` or `side-panel`)
 - **button** (not `btn`)
 - **error** (not `err`)
+- and so on.
+The goal is consistent naming across all files and avoid abbreviations.

 ### Folders
 - Use **kebab-case** for folder names.